locaal-ai/scoresight/README.md

 It is the best **free** scoreboard OCR tool on planet Earth.

+If you'd like to donate to help support the project, you can do so on [GitHub](https://github.com/sponsors/royshil) or [Patreon](https://www.patreon.com/RoyShilkrot).

 ## Features

 - Works on Windows, Mac and Linux (the only scoreboard OCR tool that does it)